 Forecasting – a term that is crucial to every business, no matter how big or small it is.
 The role of forecasting is so crucial that it can either help the company achieve new heights or be the reason for the company's collapse.
 Though it seems simple enough, forecasting is not as simple as it seems.
 Business owners who deal with forecasting know the challenges that it possesses.
-The generic idea behind forecasting is using the annual budgets that have been provided for what lays ahead.
+The generic idea behind forecasting is using the annual budgets that have been provided for what lies ahead.

 Traditional budgeting or forecasting works when you are the sole owner of your business and when everything is a little more stable.
 However, times today are more competitive edge and uncertain.
 This uncertainty has led to the fact that it has become more critical to plan and budget an ongoing approach.
-In addition to this kind of budgeting in itself is a very long and time-consuming process.
+In addition, this kind of budgeting in itself is a very long and time-consuming process.
 Business owners are no longer running the business alone.
 Neither do business owners want to spend time budgeting and instead prefer acquiring more clients for the business.

 In addition to this, the other problem that people face with traditional budgeting is that it limits the organization's growth.
 For example, looking at the current scenario where the industries like medical sectors are mainly seeing a boom, if businesses in these sectors decide to go with traditional budgeting, they might be looking at some massive losses and even seeing competitors getting ahead.
 A rolling forecast could be a very viable solution in this scenario.

-The conditions and the uncertainty in times are leading or even demanding for a change as far as the entire process of forecasting is concerned.
+The conditions and the uncertainty in times are leading to or even demanding a change as far as the entire process of forecasting is concerned.
 Rolling forecasting is a shift that is now being seen as far as forecasting goes.

 Rolling Forecast vs. Static Budget